 Open vs. laparoscopic hernia repair: Which option is right for you?

-There are many factors that you should consider when deciding which type of hernia repair surgery is right for you.
-Some of these include:
+There are many things to consider when deciding which type of hernia repair surgery is right for you, such as:

-- The size and placement of a hernia
+- The size and placement of the hernia

 - The risk for complications